 Next, we are welcomed by Team Symbiotic Urban Movement (SUM).
 Their name offers us a glimpse into their overall approach; to establish symbiotic relationships between the old and new buildings; the user and the building; and the community and biodiversity.
 While Team SUM is based in the Netherlands, the Team is representative of more than 13 different nationalities.
 This diversity highlights the importance of international cooperation in achieving a just transition.
 Their renovation proposal is based on research that suggests that adding an average of two layers of rooftop extensions to current underperforming tenement buildings in the Hague will help address the increased demand for housing by 2030.
 This approach to urbanisation keeps existing communities in place, creates new housing, improves utility efficiency and overall use of public space.

 Do not leave us yet!
-We are continuing our story with the second Team from the Netherlands, Team VIRTUe.
+We are continuing our story with Team VIRTUe from Eindhoven, the Netherlands.
 They are also investigating a rooftop extension of café Ada.
 Their method of bringing people together is like the ripple effect.
 Engaging in the SDE21»22 Competition is perceived by this Team as “throwing a stone into the water”.
 This metaphorical stone is increasing communal awareness of the socio-ecological challenges in our cities.
 We are inspired by their multi-layered approach and are very excited to see how it develops.

 Finally, on our last stop, we visit Team Deeply High.
 This Team boasts a multicultural background as the group consists of students from Istanbul Technical University and the Technical University of Applied Sciences, Lubeck.
 They propose to rejuvenate the built environment by combining “yesterday’ s wisdom with today’s technology”.
 Their main goal is to develop an ecosystem where people can live in harmony with nature without sacrificing the benefits of cutting-edge technologies.
 Their approach to urbanism is emergent, contextual, and holistic.
 A work of art in the making!